thephez/dash-docs/_includes/devdoc/guide_wallets.md

 Curve (EC) defined in secp256k1.
 In their traditional uncompressed form, public keys contain an identification byte, a 32-byte X coordinate, and a 32-byte Y coordinate.
-The extremely simplified illustration below shows such a point on the elliptic curve used by Bitcoin, y<sup>2</sup>&nbsp;=&nbsp;x<sup>3</sup>&nbsp;+&nbsp;7, over a field of contiguous numbers.
+The extremely simplified illustration below shows such a point on the elliptic curve used by Dash, y<sup>2</sup>&nbsp;=&nbsp;x<sup>3</sup>&nbsp;+&nbsp;7, over a field of contiguous numbers.